-Both international and domestic students are encouraged to explore the world through study abroad opportunities.
 Study abroad experiences help students develop intercultural and second language competencies – skills in demand by a growing number of employers.
-Experiences in another culture broaden consciousness in a way that textbooks can’t, and contribute to a greater understanding of the world’s cultures, politics and geography.
+Experiences in another culture broaden consciousness in a way that textbooks can’t and contribute to a greater understanding of the world’s cultures, politics and geography.

-With the support of The Irving K. Barber BC Scholarship Society and the Victoria Foundation, we are able to offer scholarships to support outgoing study abroad students.
-Apply now!
+With the support of The Irving K. Barber BC Scholarship Society and the Victoria Foundation, we are able to offer the following scholarships to support outgoing study abroad students.

 Please submit your application to Camosun International (Lansdowne Campus - Dawson Building Room 201).
 The scholarships will be awarded on a competitive basis to students who meet the eligibility criteria.